dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 **Parameters**

 `[in] enhancerFeatures` The combined value of [`EnumEnhancerFeatures`]({{site.enumerations}}enum-enhancer-features.html).
-`[in out] error` The error occurs when fail to access to the sensor.
+`[in out] error` The error occurs when the license is invalid.
 You may specify nil for this parameter if you do not want the error information.

 **Code Snippet**